frshbeetz/snd-EVT-templates/README.md

+# Templates for SND

-## 1. Character Generator for OSE
+## Character Generator for OSE

-This does not work with the random seed functionality, or accept any config values.

 It may have bugs (like generating 0 or negative HP characters).

 TBH it could use a rewrite probably, but it's more or less functional.

 Prints an 80mm wide character info sheet for OSE, with an included profession from a list of medieval professions.

+## Hex Grid Generator

+Prints a small Hex Grid WIP.